Nikola Tesla: Bladeless turbine

 On his 50th birthday, in 1906, Tesla demonstrated a 200 hp 16,000 rpm bladeless turbine.
 During 1910–1911, at the Waterside Power Station in New York, several of his bladeless turbine engines were tested at 100–5,000 hp.
 Tesla worked with several companies including from 1919 to 1922 in Milwaukee, for Allis-Chalmers.
-He spent most of his time trying to perfect the Tesla turbine with Hans Dahlstrand, the head engineer at the company, but engineering difficulties meant it was never made into a practical device.
-Tesla did license the idea to a precision instrument company and it found use in the form of luxury car speedometers and other instruments.
+Tesla licensed the idea to a precision instrument company, and it found use in the form of luxury car speedometers and other instruments.

 Wireless lawsuits

 When World War I broke out, the British cut the transatlantic telegraph cable linking the US to Germany in order to control the flow of information between the two countries.
 They also tried to shut off German wireless communication to and from the US by having the US Marconi Company sue the German radio company Telefunken for patent infringement.
 Telefunken brought in the physicists Jonathan Zenneck and Karl Ferdinand Braun for their defense, and hired Tesla as a witness for two years for $1,000 a month.
 The case stalled and then went moot when the US entered the war against Germany in 1917.

 In 1915, Tesla attempted to sue the Marconi Company for infringement of his wireless tuning patents.
-Marconi's initial radio patent had been awarded in the US in 1897, but his 1900 patent submission covering improvements to radio transmission had been rejected several times, before it was finally approved in 1904, on the grounds that it infringed on other existing patents including two 1897 Tesla wireless power tuning patents.
+Marconi's initial radio patent had been awarded in the US in 1897, but his 1900 patent submission covering improvements to radio transmission had been rejected several times on the grounds that it infringed on other existing patents, including two 1897 Tesla wireless power tuning patents, before it was finally approved in 1904.
 Tesla's 1915 case went nowhere, but in a related case, where the Marconi Company tried to sue the US government over WWI patent infringements, a Supreme Court of the United States 1943 decision restored the prior patents of Oliver Lodge, John Stone, and Tesla.
 The court declared that their decision had no bearing on Marconi's claim as the first to achieve radio transmission, just that since Marconi's claim to certain patented improvements were questionable, the company could not claim infringement on those same patents.